Josesx506/mlops_zoomcamp_24/project/README.md

     - confirms if the new data is long enough to train the model (2 months for training, one month for validation) before triggering the training pipeline.
     - It can be setup as a cron job for a weekly/biweekly schedule.

+### Unit and Integration Testing
+Run the integration tests with `make integration_test`.
+This requires docker, spins up a localStorage and mlfow image, tests the data request and training pipeline before cleaning up the containers and environment.
+The integration test runs internal unit tests.

 ### Frontend Tools
 Frontend was developed using JS, and bundled with webpack.
 Additional npm packages were obtained from
 - [x] [Maps](https://leafletjs.com/)